Military conquests of Umar's era: Conquest of Khuzestan

-In year 25 AH, Arfajah choose a small village near Nineveh in the eastern bank of Tigris to built new garrison city, which later known as city of Haditha Mosul(new Mosul), that in the future will be simply known as city of Haditha.
+In year 25 AH, Arfajah choose a small village near Nineveh in the eastern bank of Tigris to build new garrison city, which later known as city of Haditha Mosul(new Mosul), that in the future will be simply known as city of Haditha.
 These garrison cities under Arfajah became main headquarters and supply route for the army that were sent to Muslim conquest of Armenia and Muslim conquest of Azerbaijan.